muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 takes the form `\Foo\`, where the `Foo` conforms to the character string pattern `[<[A..Z]><[a..z]>+]+ % _`.

-For just singleton possreps, the *predicate* `\Foo\` is the entire artifact and the *subject* is just the empty string / doesn't exist.

 The syntax and intended interpretation of the grammar itself seen in this document should match that of the user-defined grammars feature of the Raku language, which is described by